Capillary/ecom-api-document/source/includes/_order.md

 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchant orderId* | int | Order id for which you want to generate the required document objectType* | enum | Specify `Invoice` to generate invoice invoice, `Shipment` to get the dispatch document of the  order objectValue* | string | Specify invoice id or shipment id based on the `objectType`
+MerchantId* | string | Unique GUID of the merchant orderId* | int | Order id for which you want to generate the required document objectType* | enum | Specify `Invoice` to generate invoice of the order, `Shipment` to get the dispatch document of the order objectValue* | string | Specify invoice id or shipment id that you want to fetch based on the `objectType` passed

 <aside class="notice">All parameters marked by * are mandatory.</aside>